This page is an outline introduction to the Vantage Pro 2 models. For more details please visit our main Vantage Pro 2 page.

 - Easy installation with screw & U-bolt fixings (excluding pole) and fully detailed installation manuals included ;

-Shown left is a close-up of the standard VP2 display console, as included with all complete VP2 stations.
+Shown right is a close-up of the original VP2 display console.
 The VP2 display console is the unit that sits (usually) indoors to provide a comprehensive display of current weather conditions on its large LCD display.
 The upper part of the display always shows the same readings (wind speed, air temperature etc), while a range of different readings can be called up on the lower part by using presses on specific control buttons.
 A summary forecast for up to a few hours ahead can be shown on the bottom line of the display.

 Full details of the console display are described on the separate console display page.